dariusmazeika/city-tour-app/README.md

 run/debug configurations -> templates -> Django tests
 -> set path to tests `Custom settings` (usually `/backend/conf/settings_test.py`) -> set config to DB via `Enviroment variables` field.
-Available variables are:
+Available variables are - 'DB_NAME', 'DB_USER', 'DB_HOST', 'DB_PORT'.
-'DB_NAME', 'DB_USER', 'DB_HOST', 'DB_PORT'.
-If using docker database from instructions above -
-DB_HOST=localhost;DB_PORT=9432; should be enough.
+If using docker database from instructions above DB_HOST=localhost;DB_PORT=9432; should be enough.
+Run tests from opened test file class or method by clicking on green arrow on the left or whole directory/app tests by right clicking on them from IDE project view -> Run:test
 ```